dapr/dapr/tests/docs/running-e2e-test.md

 separate workflow also runs E2E in [KinD](https://kind.sigs.k8s.io/) clusters.

-Once a contributor creates pull request, E2E tests on KinD clusters are automatically executed for faster feedback.
+Once a contributor creates a pull request, E2E tests on KinD clusters are automatically executed for faster feedback.
 In order to run the E2E tests on AKS, ask a maintainer to add `/ok-to-test` comment to the Pull Request.